pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- I did have to little bit here to make sure we could use `FOR PORTION OF` against an updatable view.
+- I did have to do little bit here to make sure we could use `FOR PORTION OF` against an updatable view.
 - If your feature should work against a view, maybe you need to do something here.
 - This might also be a worthwhile place for doing things you aren't supposed to do in analysis.
 - For example with UPDATE FOR PORTION OF, we are implicitly setting the `PERIOD` start/end columns.